jz393/jz393.github.io/writing/why-i-left-google-deepmind.md

 ## My time at Google

 Google profoundly shaped my young adult life, influencing both my professional and personal identity.
 It has seen me through the blundering university days, the trials and tribulations of post-grad life, and eventually marriage.
-Additionally, it was my dream company ever since I started studying computer science—a throwback to the early days of programming "Hello, World!" and basic four-function calculators.
+It was my dream company ever since I started studying computer science—a throwback to the early days of programming "Hello, World!" and basic four-function calculators.

 ### Background and timeline
 - **The interview (2018):** As a busy college student who had just completed an introductory data structures course, I received a coveted invitation to a Google internship interview.
 Despite not feeling adequately prepared, I gladly took the opportunity.
 One week later, to my pleasant surprise, my recruiter called to deliver the good news.
 I eagerly accepted the offer, awaiting new adventures ahead.